 Applications for Summer 2020 are now closed.

-Annenberg International Programs is excited to announce that for the 2020 Berlin Graduate Internship program, in collaboration with the Annenberg Public Relations Studies Program, students will have the unique opportunity to integrate a summer internship with their PR degree coursework*.
+In collaboration with the Annenberg Public Relations Studies Program, select students will have the unique opportunity to integrate a summer internship with their PR degree coursework*.
 In addition to the required 1-unit of internship credit (JOUR 545/CMGT 591), students will also have the option to enroll in a 3-unit directed research course** led by esteemed faculty member, Burghardt Tenderich.

 PR 590 - Exploring the Intersection of New Media, Tech Entrepreneurship and Multiculturalism in Berlin will evaluate and analyze the city that has become a hub for digital technology, global communications, and cultural diplomacy.
 Coursework will integrate applied concepts and practical insights gleaned from individual student internship placements.
 Students will meet on campus prior to departure, complete online assignments, and present final projects on-site in Berlin.
 A final copy of the syllabus and course dates will be available soon.